-- Please see the 2x2 Coupler Tutorial tab for more information on these terms. - Other fiber types may be available upon request.
-Please contact Tech Support with inquiries. - All values are specified at room temperature over the bandwidth and measured without connectors using the white port as the input, as indicated in the diagram above; performance may vary if the blue port is used as the input. - Below the cut-off wavelength, single mode operation is not guaranteed (click on the blue info icon for more information).
+- a Please see the 2x2 Coupler Tutorial tab for more information on these terms. b Other fiber types may be available upon request.
+Please contact Tech Support with inquiries. c All values are specified at room temperature over the bandwidth and measured using the white port as the input, as indicated in the diagram above; similar performance is achieved (\$0.05 dB difference) when the blue port is used as the input. d Below the cut-off wavelength, single mode operation is not guaranteed (click on the blue info icon for more information). e This value represents the minimum bandwidth over which the coupler is guaranteed to meet its specifications.
+Each wideband coupler is shipped with an individual item data sheet that provides information on coupler performance for the wavelength range over which the coupler operates within ±0.6% of the specified coupling ratio.